ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    respectively, within its native topology.
-Therefore it performs path computation, for an ODU2 connection between S3-1 TTP and S2-3 LTP within its native topology, and sets up the ODU2 cross-connections within the physical nodes S3, S1 and S2, as shown in {{epl-description}}.
+Therefore it performs path computation, for an ODU2 connection between S3-1 TTP and S2-3 LTP within its native topology, and sets up the ODU2 cross-connections within the physical nodes S3, S1 and S2, as shown in {{evpl-description}}.

    As part of the OUD2 cross-connection configuration in node S2, PNC1 configures the data plane resources (i.e., the list of timeslots and